chenchenzi/chenzixu/content/resources/3asr/sr3.md

 <br>

-In this chapter, I demonstrate how to train acoustic models from scratch using a classic HMM-GMM model (Kaldi) and a neural-network-based model.
+It is surprising that mainstream forced aligner tools such as MFA, WebMAUS, CLARIN, FAVE, P2FA, and Charsiu have not yet had any pre-trained models of Cantonese (Yue Chinese), native to approximately 82.4 million speakers (Wikipedia), at the time of this blog (2 Oct 2023).
+Hence, in this chapter I demonstrate how to train acoustic models of Hong Kong Cantonese from scratch using a classic HMM-GMM model through [Kaldi](https://kaldi-asr.org/doc/about.html), a state-of-the-art ASR toolkit.

+This tutorial is built on Eleanor Chodroff's excellent [tutorial](https://eleanorchodroff.com/tutorial/kaldi/index.html) on Kaldi and the Kaldi [official guide](https://kaldi-asr.org/doc/kaldi_for_dummies.html), with enriched implementation details.
+A dozen of Python snippets were created to prepare the datasets and acquire the forced alignment outputs in the TextGrid format.
+For more details on the explanations of certain steps, please refer to their tutorials.

+All the Python scripts will be available on my Github {{< icon name="github" pack="fab" >}} [to be updated].
+Feel free to click on the menu on the right to jump to a specific section.

 <br>

 ## 3.1 Kaldi Installation

 The **Kaldi** download and installation is documented in the official [Kaldi](http://www.kaldi-asr.org/doc/install.html) website.
-[Eleanor Chodroff's tutorial](https://eleanorchodroff.com/tutorial/kaldi/installation.html) also provided the steps in detail.
+Eleanor's [tutorial](https://eleanorchodroff.com/tutorial/kaldi/installation.html) also provided the steps in detail.
 Here is a recap of the general downloading and installation instructions.

 If you are a MacOS user with M1 chip, feel free to jump to [Section 1.1.1](#mac-m1) for more details.